-1. E.- Breakdown of Directorships by type.
+1.E.- Breakdown of Directorships by type.

-The Board of Directors shall seek to distribute its members among the different types of director in the manner most fitting to the Company's ownership structure and its corporate purpose and the purpose of group companies.
-However, the Board shall be obliged to submit its proposals at the General Shareholders' Meeting and the appointments by co-option in such a way that external or non-executive Directors are a majority over executive Directors and that there is a significant presence of independent Directors.
+The Board of Directors shall seek to distribute its members among the different types of Director in the manner most fitting to the Company's ownership structure and its corporate purpose and the purpose of group companies.
+However, the Board shall be obliged to submit its proposals at the General Shareholders' Meeting plus appointments by co-option in such a way that external or nonexecutive Directors are a majority over executive Directors and that there is a significant presence of independent Directors.